muthahir20/Machine-Learning---Household-Energy-Usage-Forecast-/README.md

 7. Split the testing and training data set.
 8. Define the models for training.
 9. Find the MEA, RMSE and R-Squared tests.
-10. Find the best model among all defined models.
+10. Find the best model among all defined models by evaluating the model.
-11.
-12.
-13.
+11. Then find the Feature Importance for finding the best feature for prediction of model.